From Homeowner to Eano to Eano Pro

 It happened again later, and it hurt enough that I created a rule:

-No subcontractor or designer could take on more than five projects at once, no matter how good they are
+No contractor or Designer could take on more than five projects at once from us, no matter how good they are

 It wasn’t about control — it was about protecting both sides from burnout and disappointment.
 You can’t fight human nature; you can only build systems around it.